Hephaestus, Greek God of Fire & Forge (Vulcan)

 batoni hephaestus vulcan forge

-Vulcan (Hephaestus) at his Forge, by Pompeo Batoni, 1750, via National Gallery of Canada
+Vulcan (Hephaestus) at his Forge, by Pompeo Batoni, 1750.
+Source: National Gallery of Canada

 So what did Hephaestus look like?
 And what happened in that myth when he was born?

-Hera, Queen of Heaven, Goddess of Marriage, and Hephaestus’ mother, was enraged when Zeus birthed Athena on his own, without Hera.
+According to ancient mythology, Hera, Queen of Heaven, Goddess of Marriage, and Hephaestus’ mother, was enraged when Zeus birthed Athena on his own, without Hera.
 Determined to produce a child without the help of Zeus, Hera impregnated herself.
-The sources are unclear how this happened; some say with herbs, some say with sheer willpower as a powerful goddess.
+The sources are unclear on how this happened.
+Some say with herbs, some say with sheer willpower, as a powerful goddess.
 When Hephaestus was born, he had a deformity.
-There are different interpretations of what this deformity was, some say it was a crippled foot, another an odd-shaped head, others a humped back.
+There are different interpretations of what this deformity was.
+Some say it was a crippled foot, others an odd-shaped head, others a humped back.
 In any case, Hera believed he did not fit with her family’s perfect image.

 In one adaptation of the myth, Hera says, “My son Hephaistos whom I bare was weakly among all the blessed gods and shriveled of foot, a shame and a disgrace to me in heaven [Mount Olympus], whom I myself took in my hands and cast out so that he fell in the great sea.
 But silver-shod Thetis the daughter of Nereus took and cared for him with her sisters: would that she had done other service to the blessed gods!”
-(Homeric Hymn 3 to Pythian Apollo 310)
+(Homeric Hymn 3 to Pythian Apollo 310).
+In another story, he landed on the island of Lemnos, and became the apprentice of the master craftsman of the Sintian tribe.

-It is noteworthy that in ancient Greek society, it is believed that some city-states would throw unhealthy or deformed children from mountains.
-In particular, Greeks in ancient Sparta were said to have done this, as they wished to cultivate the “strongest” race, with no “weak links”.
+It is noteworthy that in ancient Greek society, it was believed that some city-states would throw unhealthy or deformed children from mountains.
+In particular, Greeks in ancient Sparta were said to have done this, as they wished to cultivate the “strongest” race, with no “weak links.”
 However, Spartans did not tend to write their own histories, and so this should not be readily believed.

 In artwork, Hephaestus is often depicted with an unruly beard and sometimes long hair under a blacksmith’s cap.
 He is usually accompanied by his tools, commonly a pair of tongs, an anvil, and a hammer.